Bank for International Settlements: Early activity

-The BIS's original task of facilitating World War I reparation payments quickly became obsolete.
-Reparation payments were first suspended (Hoover moratorium, June 1931) and then abolished altogether (Lausanne Agreement, July 1932).
+Reparation payments were first suspended for one year (Hoover moratorium, June 1931) and then stopped altogether after the Lausanne Agreement of July 1932 failed to be ratified.
 Instead, the BIS focused on its second statutory task, i.e. fostering the cooperation between its member central banks.
 It acted as a meeting forum for central banks and provided banking facilities to them.
 For instance, in the late 1930s, the BIS was instrumental in helping continental European central banks ship out part of their gold reserves to London.

 As a purportedly apolitical organization, the BIS was unable to prevent transactions that reflected contemporaneous geopolitical realities, but were also widely regarded as unconscionable.
-As a result of the policy of appeasement of Nazi Germany by the UK and France, in March 1939, the BIS was obliged to transfer 23 tons of gold it held, on behalf of Czechoslovakia, to the German Reichsbank, following the German annexation of Czechoslovakia.
+As a result of the policy of appeasement of Nazi Germany by the UK and France, in March 1939 the BIS transferred 23 tons of gold it held, on behalf of Czechoslovakia, to the German Reichsbank, following the German annexation of Czechoslovakia.
+The transfer was authorized by both the Bank of England and Bank of France, which the BIS consulted in a hurry; Montagu Norman approved it without consulting the UK treasury, arguing at the time: "I can't imagine any step more improper than to bring government into the current banking affairs of the BIS.
+I guess it would mean ruin".
+The transfer to the Reichsbank of the Czechoslovak gold reserves has been considered the most controversial action ever taken by the BIS.